vmikk/metagMisc/README.md

 Miscellaneous functions for metagenomic analysis.

 The repository is currently in **ALPHA** state.
-Nothing is guaranteed.
+Nothing is guaranteed and the material is subject to change without a notice (e.g., function names or arguments).

 # Installation
 ```